coastal-science/HALLO-annotation/README.md

 ## Installation

-HALLO annotation tool is composed of two parts: front-end and back-end.
+The HALLO annotation tool is composed of two parts: front-end and back-end.
 The back-end needs to be installed on a server that can read data directly, and the front-end can be installed on any server.

-Two methods of installation are described below, one is installed locally as a local development or usage, and the other is installed on a remote server for multiple users to access and use.
+Two methods of installation are described below, one for installing locally (for use in one single computer, for example), and the other is installed on a remote server for multiple users to access and use.
 Both ways use docker as a carrier to install.

 Users can also adapt the code to their needs and deploy it according to their own installation environment.